That spare tyre around your middle – it just won’t go, no matter what diet you try or how much exercise you do?

 4/ Watch the alcohol – not only for it’s sugar content, but for the bad choices it tends to encourage!
 A glass of red wine is my tipple of choice (at least it has some antioxidants!).

 5/ Don’t skip meals – but don’t over snack either!
 Skipping meals may be a good option if your blood sugar is nice and stable, but if not, it can cause hypoglycemia, or low blood sugar.
 This stimulates cortisol, which can increase cravings for carbs and sugar.
 Too much snacking on the other hand can cause excessive insulin secretion.
-Stick to 3 ‘low GL’ meals a day.
+Stick to 2 or 3 ‘low GL’ meals a day.

 6/ Move more – exercise helps insulin do it’s job effectively so we don’t need as much.
 It also helps build muscle so that we can use up more sugar as energy.

 7/ Add a teaspoon of cinnamon daily – cinnamon has been shown to help to regulate blood sugar levels.